 People claim they want to be spiritually healthy.
 They claim they want to be better at living in the now, and yet their actions say otherwise.
 Because where could Now be more useful than when operating a vehicle?
 Last week I saw a guy start texting prior to coming to a complete stop at a light.
 He must have turned the wheel a bit as he looked down, because he veered over sightly as he rolled forward, and he ended up breaking his passenger side truck mirror against another truck’s driver’s-side mirror!
 How much more unaware can we be?
 What if that was a person?!

 Understand: if your brain is reading or writing, then it is absolutely not driving.
 You can lie to yourself all you want about multi-tasking, but repeated brain tests have shown that you are taking into account small percentages of what truly aware drivers are seeing.

 Don’t tell people you’re a good driver.
 Don’t bother telling people that you’re “spiritual” or that you’re “studying Buddhism,” or don’t bother going to Yoga to calm down if you’re just going to leave the studio, temple or church and then go right back to being a mindless thought machine.
-If you can’t even get from home to work in an aware state of mind then don’t pretend you’re doing any serious spiritual practice at all.
-If you want to find Now, then start actually looking for it where and when you are, rather than thinking you’re going to find it in a text message between the next two intersections.
+If you can’t even get from home to work in an aware state of mind then your serious spiritual practice needs work.
+If you want to find Now, then start actually looking for it where and when you are rather than thinking you’re going to find it in a text message between the next two intersections.

 I have overheard rural firefighters discussing a noted uptick in the number of inexplicable head-on collisions.
 Well-maintained vehicles, travelling on clear and dry roads, and yet one driver slowly wandered over the center line so far that they collided with oncoming traffic head-on.